Home

 2. According to the Virginia Beach (VA, USA) SPCA, a study published in the New England Journal of Medicine showed that there is no correlation between cat ownership and toxoplasmosis infection.

-3. The primary means by which humans contract toxoplasmosis is NOT contact with cats or cat feces - it is by eating raw or undercooked meat.
 This is exemplified by the extremely high rate of infection in France.
 Toxoplasmosis also may be contracted through contact with contaminated soil, although this is more likely in developing countries.

 4. Guinness World Records no longer accepts entries for "heaviest cat."
 This, and other records have been eliminated due to ethical issues.
 It seems that people were feeding their animals unhealthy amounts of food in order to beat the record.